JeanPierreAI/odour-by-image/README.md

 # scent-by-image
-Final project for the Building AI course
+Final project for the Building AI course of Univerity of Helsinki

 ## Summary